 - The borrower has the right to convert their mortgage into a different currency at any point.

 - A cap on exchange rate fluctuations protects borrowers from dramatic changes in the exchange rate.

-These sound like very positive changes for borrowers.
-But the result has been that many lenders now feel they’re shouldering all the risks of currency fluctuations, without enough reward for the additional dangers.
-Fewer lenders in the market has reduced the pressure to keep expat interest rates competitive.
+Overall, this sounds like positive news for borrowers.
+But the result has been that many lenders now feel they’re shouldering all the risks of currency fluctuations without enough reward for the additional dangers.

 Read more details about the MCD »